taogen-docs/resources-of-learning/directions/information-security-resources.md

 <h2><a name="socialeng_t" href="#socialeng_c">Social Engineering</a></h2>
 <br>

-- Social Engineering: The Art of Human Hacking by Christopher Hadnagy, Paul Wilson
+- **Social Engineering: The Art of Human Hacking** by Christopher Hadnagy, Paul Wilson
-- The Art of Deception: Controlling the Human Element of Security by Kevin D. Mitnick, William L. Simon, Steve Wozniak
+- **The Art of Deception: Controlling the Human Element** of Security by Kevin D. Mitnick, William L. Simon, Steve Wozniak
-- The Art of Intrusion by Kevin Mitnick
+- **The Art of Intrusion** by Kevin Mitnick
+- Social Engineering: The Science of Human Hacking by Christopher Hadnagy

 <br>